amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 - Map directions as usual
 - Map the first three buttons (red, blue and yellow) to A, B and Y.
-- The fourth button (green) is practically never used, and can be mapped to Select, R2, ZL or similar.
+- The fourth button (green) is practically never used, and can be mapped to Select, R2/ZL or similar.
-- Go ahead and map Right and Left Triggers and Play/Pause.
+- Go ahead and map right/left triggers and play/pause.
 - When asked to if you want to "setup alternative buttons", do so!
-- Map Up to X, and skip all other buttons with the OSD button.
+- Skip all choices except "up", which should be mapped to X.

 While a keyboard and mouse isn't strictly necessary to play most action games, it is definitely recommended for the full Amiga experience.
-Thank you for playing!

 Save files: